guardian/cq-source-image-packages/README.md

 make gen-docs
 ```

-### Develop a Web UI for the plugin

-See [cloud-config-ui/README.md](cloud-config-ui/README.md) for more information.

-### Obtain API key

-Please refer to the [documentation](https://docs.cloudquery.io/docs/deployment/generate-api-key) for instructions.

 ### Release a new version

 1. Run `git tag v1.0.0` to create a new tag for the release (replace `v1.0.0` with the new version number)
 2. Run `git push origin v1.0.0` to push the tag to GitHub

-Once the tag is pushed, a new GitHub Actions workflow will be triggered to build the release binaries and [create the new release](https://docs.cloudquery.io/docs/developers/publishing-an-integration-to-the-hub) on [CloudQuery Hub](https://hub.cloudquery.io).
+Once the tag is pushed, a new GitHub Actions workflow will be triggered to build the release binaries.